MicrosoftDocs/Advertising-docs/BingAds/hotel-feed/hotel-feed.md

 ---
 title: "Hotel Feed"
-ms.service: "hotel-ads-hotel-feed"
-ms.topic: "article"
+description: Hotel feed overview. ms.service: "hotel-ads-hotel-feed" ms.topic: "article"
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
+ms.date: 11/1/2017
 ---

 # Hotel Feed

 > [!NOTE]
-> Hotel Ads is now under pilot and available to pilot participants only.
-Please contact your account manager for details.
+> This beta release of Hotel Ads is available to select participants only.
+For information about participating in the beta release program, please contact your account manager.
+>
+> The Hotel feed and documentation are subject to change.

 If you create hotel ads in Bing, you must use a hotel feed to provide Bing information about the hotels that you advertise.
 You must define and import your hotel feed prior to sending Bing [Transaction Messages](../transaction-message/transaction-message.md).